jevhen-ponomarenko/site_map/readme.md

 **Input:**

-Two CSV files of links, each representing products on one e-shop.
+Two CSV files of links, each representing products on one shop.

 **Output**

-A CSV file with two links on one line, the are both "connected" (represent the same product)
+A CSV file with two links on one line, they are both "connected" (represent the same product).